 Roth IRAs

 Roth IRAs can be either an account or an annuity, but certain other employer-provided retirement accounts can also qualify as deemed IRAs.
-After 2002, an employer can have a qualified retirement plan maintained as a separate account or annuity to receive voluntary employee contributions — what is called a deemed IRA.
+After 2002, an employer can have a qualified retirement plan maintained as a separate account or annuity to receive voluntary employee contributions — called a deemed IRA.
 Such plans will be subject only to IRA rules if they otherwise meet IRA requirements.
 Such plans can be treated as either traditional or Roth IRA's.
 A qualified employer plan includes:

-Designated Roth accounts are separate accounts that are set up under §§401(k), 403(b), or 457(b) for taxpayers to make taxable contributions, called Roth contributions.
-Distributions are tax-free.
-However, in spite of the similarities with IRAs, designated Roth accounts are not IRA accounts.
+Designated Roth accounts are separate accounts set up under §§401(k), 403(b), or 457(b) plans, or since 2023, under SEP IRAs or SIMPLE IRAs, for taxpayers to make taxable contributions, called Roth contributions.
+Distributions are tax-free and there are no required minimum distributions for these accounts.

 Secure Act 2.0 changes for Roth IRAs: